vanvalenlab/kiosk-console/README.md

 The scalability of the DeepCell Kiosk software is enabled by [Kubernetes](https://kubernetes.io/).
 At present, the Kiosk is only compatible with [Google Cloud](https://cloud.google.com/).

-A running example of the DeepCell Kiosk is live at [DeepCell.org](https://deepcell.org).
+An example of the DeepCell Kiosk is live at [DeepCell.org](https://deepcell.org).

 ## Features